 If it’s financially feasible for you, owning a second property can be an excellent investment.
-You can use the property as a vacation rental, or retain it for your own vacation purposes and hold it to use as a primary home during retirement.
+You can use the property as a vacation rental.
+Or you can retain it for your own vacation purposes and use it as a primary home during retirement.

-However, before you jump on that cute fixer-upper you spotted on beverly-hanks.com, it’s worth pausing to assess your risks.
-Owning any home carries a significant financial burden—from mortgage and taxes to maintenance and repairs.
+However, before you jump on that cute bungalow you spotted on beverly-hanks.com, pause to assess the benefits and risks of such an investment.
+Owning any property carries a significant and ongoing financial burden—from mortgage and taxes to maintenance and repairs.
 For that reason, it’s in your best interest to make sure the investment is the right one for you.

 There are many considerations to make before buying a second property, whether it’s a vacation home or vacation rental.
 This article does not cover them all.
 Instead, consider it a good primer to begin a conversation with your Allen Tate/Beverly-Hanks agent about which investments best fit your real estate goals.

-Primary Residence – The main residence or dwelling in which a person lives—usually a house or apartment, but could include a houseboat or house trailer—that is considered their legal residence for the purposes of declaring income tax or acquiring a mortgage.
-A person can have only one primary residence at a given time, though they may share it with other people (namely, family members or roommates).
+Primary Residence – The main residence or dwelling in which you live—usually a house or apartment, but could include a houseboat or house trailer.
+Your primary residence is considered your legal residence for the purposes of declaring income tax or acquiring a mortgage.
+You can have only one primary residence at a given time, though you may share it with other people (namely, family members or roommates).

-Second Home – A residence that a person occupies for part of the year in addition to a primary residence.
+Second Home – A residence that you occupy for part of the year in addition to a primary residence.
 Typically, a second home is used as a vacation home, though it could be any property you visit regularly.
 For instance, if you live in the country but own a condo in the city where you work and spend part of the week, that would count as a second home.
 Second homes cannot be used to generate income through rentals.

-Investment Property – A property that (1) is not your primary residence, and (2) is “purchased or used in order to generate income, profit from appreciation, or to take advantage of certain tax benefits.”
+Investment Property – A property that (1) is not your primary residence, and (2) is “purchased or used in order to generate income, profit from appreciation, or to take advantage of certain tax benefits”.
 This can include residential rental property, commercial property, and property purchased to “flip” for a profit.
 You are only allowed to use investment properties yourself, including vacation rentals, for a certain number of days per year.

-Many lenders are wary of making second-home loans than they are for primary homes.
-For this reason, they may require the property to be a certain distance from your primary resident or located in a resort or vacation area (e.g., near the mountains or ocean).
-They usually include a Second Home Rider along with the mortgage that states that you, the borrower, will not use the property as a rental, timeshare, or for other profit.
+Many lenders are more wary of making second-home loans than they are for primary homes.
+For this reason, they may require the property to be at least a certain distance from your primary residence or located in a resort or vacation area (e.g., near the ocean).
+They usually include a Second Home Rider along with the mortgage that states that you, the borrower, will not use the property as a rental, as a timeshare, or for other profit.
 So, you won’t be able to make any money off your second home.
 However, second-home loans do regularly have a lower interest rate than investment property loans, so there are some savings there.

 As long as you follow your lender’s rules and use the property exclusively as your second home (and not a rental), there are some tax benefits.
-You can deduct mortgage interest similarly to how you would for your primary residence, up to a total of $1.1 million in value between the two homes.
-Property taxes may also be deductible as well, but contact your Beverly-Hanks REALTORⓇ or real estate tax specialist for current information relevant to your investments.
+You can deduct mortgage interest similarly to how you would for your primary residence, up to a total of $750,000 in value between the two homes (if purchased after 2018).
+Property taxes may also be deductible, as well.
+Contact your Beverly-Hanks REALTORⓇ or real estate tax specialist for current information relevant to your investments.

-Because of lenders’ Second Home Riders and other restrictions from the IRS, it’s difficult to turn an existing second home into a profit-making investment property.
+Because of lenders’ Second Home Riders and other restrictions from the IRS, it’s difficult to turn an existing second home into a profit-making investment property like a vacation rental.
 If you intend to develop an investment property, you should go into loan agreements with that express purpose in mind.

 No matter how shiny and great your investment property is when you open it to the public, repairs will come up.
 Be sure you can include those costs in the price of the rental, while remaining competitive.
 If there are HOA fees or other property maintenance costs, consider the inflation to those year after year, as well.
 We’ve never heard of vendors wanting less money upon a contract renewal.

 It’s often not considered up front, but it’s important to know that annual returns on investment properties can be negative.
-Major home repairs to a regular rental or a down year in tourism can impact your bottom line in a big way.
-Consider the overall health of the rental market in your area, and whether a single natural disaster or downturn in the market will affect traffic to your area, and thus your rental.
+Major repairs to a rental or a down year in tourism can impact your bottom line in a big way.
+(See: COVID-19.)
+Consider the overall health of the rental market in your area.
+Could a single natural disaster or downturn in the market affect traffic to your community, and thus your rental?
 It’s important that you are personally able to cover the cost of the second mortgage and utilities of the second property, even if no one is in it for a while.

-Just like your primary home, investment properties may not alway appreciate in value and are subject to a sometimes fickle rental market.
+Just like your primary home, investment properties may not always appreciate in value.
+They are subject to a sometimes fickle rental market.
 For that and other reasons, investment property loans usually have higher interest rates and require a larger down payment than second home properties.

 How do Investment Properties Affect Your Taxes?